Why Multiple Displays Are (Much) Better than VR Headsets

 Because what you see is so important, multiple “big screen” displays will always deliver superior support for hour-after-hour simulator-based training.

-The fact is, today’s VR Headsets are simply too “primitive”, too fragile, and present too many visual limitations for “industrial strength” simulator-based training.
-And although that technology is improving (slowly), off-the-shelf “flat screen” TVs are increasing in size much faster, and at prices that continue to fall (even as the price of high-end VR Headsets continues to rise).
-Practically, this means that “filling up” your field of view with multiple displays has never been so affordable.
+The fact is, today’s VR Headsets present too many limitations for “industrial strength” simulator-based training.
+And although the technology is improving (slowly), off-the-shelf “flat screen” TVs are increasing in size much faster, and at prices that continue to fall (even as the price of high-end VR Headsets continues to rise).
+Practically, this means that “filling up” your field of view with multiple displays is increasingly affordable.

 To comment on anything you read here, please write to “info@simlog.com” with “blog” in the Subject, to direct your message to me.